Jerikoh/Learning-Unity/README.md

 # Learning-Unity
- Some practical exercises involved in my learning process
+ Some exercises involved in my learning process